graboskyc/MiamiHackathonTeam4/README.md

 ### Getting Started

-After you configure your Atlas account set up your database by downloading drinks.json and put them into a database called 'mongodbar' and collection called 'inventory'.
-Then add your IOT data using IOT.json into the database called 'mongodbar' and collection called 'iot'......
+After you configure your Atlas account set up your database by downloading inventory.json and put them into a database called 'mongodbar' and collection called 'inventory'.
+Then add your IOT data using pours.json into the database called 'mongodbar' and collection called 'pours'......

+ACTION AND DELETE : upload inventory.json and pours.json

 ### Set up Search